Radio-Source/GSR/README.md

 This document will **NOT** cover installation requirements for this hardware, as that information is generally provided by the manufacturers.

-Prerequisite Installation    modified by Pierre Terrier
+Prerequisite Installation

-There are certain prerequisites for the **spectro\_radiometer** software that must be satisfied before installing the software.
+There are certain prerequisites for the **gsr** software that must be satisfied before installing the software.

 1.  ### Development Tools